liangli-zhen/liangli-zhen.github.io/_pages/service.md

 horizontal: false
 ---

-Research group leader (I lead the AI Safety Research Group with 10 Research Scientists and 2 Engineers at A*STAR)
+Research group leader (I lead the Trustworthy AI Research Team with 7 Research Scientists and 1 Engineer at A*STAR)

 Senior Member of the IEEE